Balkans Itinerary Without a Car 2026: 7 & 14-Day Bus Routes

 You do not need a car to travel the Balkans well.
 The region has a dense bus network connecting most major cities and many smaller towns across borders, and organised day trips handle the spots that local buses don’t reach easily.
 A 7–14 day loop through Bosnia, Croatia, and Montenegro works perfectly on public transport — buses, a few trains for scenic routes, and ferries for the Croatian islands.

 The main advantage of going car-free is simplicity: no rental contracts, no border-crossing insurance complications, no navigating narrow coastal roads at night.
 The main limitation is that some remote spots — Durmitor National Park, the Bosnian highlands, isolated Albanian mountain villages — are easier with a vehicle or a dedicated tour.
+For a full comparison of car hire, buses, and transfers across the region, see our guide to getting around the Balkans.

 How public transport works in the Balkans